 It should be something you are passionate about.

 It can be about dogs, or cats, or quality pet food.
 It can be about baseball, or football, or vintage sports memorabilia.
 Take out a piece of paper and write down the top ten aspects of your life that you care about most.

 Maybe it’s your kids, maybe it’s your elderly parents.
 Maybe it’s your fossil collection or your passion for knitting baby booties.
 Any one of these can be a great niche.

-One of the examples in the Wealthy Affiliate training is a person who sells football snack helmets.
-The helmet holds the chips and the dip, and can have the logo of any team in the football league!
+One of the examples in the Wealthy Affiliate training is a person who sells NFL football snack helmets.
+The helmet holds the chips and the dip, and can have the logo of any team in the National Football League!

 Another successful affiliate marketer started out marketing an over-the-counter colic cure for babies because her own daughter had trouble with colic.
 She was passionate about taking care of her family.
 Whichever niche you choose, it should start out as small as possible.

 So an example of your top ten list could be this:

 - Backyard ponds

 - Old cars